EvaFrossard/EvaFrossard.github.io/index.md

 On average, channels that change their video topics experience a slight increase in recovery rates compared to those that do not.
 <!--  t-test ? something to prove it -->
-While this is encouraging, we have to emphasize that this approach can have mixed results, and the impact on your recovery rate will depend heavily on the types of topics you choose to pivot to.
+While this is encouraging, we have to emphasize that **this approach can have mixed results**, and the impact on your recovery rate will depend heavily on the types of topics you choose to pivot to. **It is not about if you change or not, it is from where and to where you change !**

-Let's investigate using a interactive Sankey diagram showing topic transitions and their recovery rates, colored by recovery rate (cooler colors represent higher recovery rates):
+Let's investigate using a interactive Sankey diagram showing topic transitions and their recovery rates, colored by recovery rate (cooler colors represent higher recovery rates)

 <div id="sankey-plot" style="width:100%; height:600px;"></div>